Harding-Stardust/community_base/README.md

 # Why you should use this script
 - Easier to write plugins and scripts for IDA Python
 - Type hints on everything!
 - Strong typing.
 I use [Pydantic](https://docs.pydantic.dev/latest/) to force types.
 This makes the code much easier to read since you get an idea what a function expects and what it returns.
 I try to follow [PEP 484](https://peps.python.org/pep-0484/) as much as I can.
+I also use [mypy](https://www.mypy-lang.org/) to check my code.
 - Full function/variable names.
 This makes variables and functions easy to read at a glance.
 - Properly documented.
 I try to document as extensive I can without making redundent comments.
 - Easy to debug (hopefully!).
 All functions that are non-trivial have the last argument named ```arg_debug``` which is a bool that if set, prints out helpful information on what is happening in the code.